Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/basics/adding.rst

 To create interconnected vertices, you can add a vertex and continuously make subsequent :kbd:`Ctrl-LMB` operations with the last one vertex selected.
-This will link the last selected vertex with the vertex created at the mouse position with an edge (See Fig. 4 - Adding vertices, one by one with :kbd:`Ctrl-LMB`, and will continuously connect them creating vertices if you continue repeating this operation.
+This will link the last selected vertex with the vertex created at the mouse position with an edge (See Fig. :ref:`fig-mesh-basics-add-one`, and will continuously connect them creating vertices if you continue repeating this operation.
 (see Fig. 3 - Creating simple connected vertices with :kbd:`Ctrl-LMB`.

+.. _fig-mesh-basics-add-one:

 .. figure:: /images/modeling_meshes_editing_basics_adding_vertex.png

-   Adding vertices, one by one with :kbd:`Ctrl-LMB`.
+   Adding vertices one by one.

 Creating Edges